 DNA Kits Discovering Family SecretsJanuary 28, 2019

 One woman tells the story about the test that changed her life.
 On an ordinary cold winter day, her husband said to her that he decided to get one of those commercial DNA tests and he additionally asked if she would like to do one as well.
 Even though she wasn’t curious about her ancestry- she knew she came from Eastern European Ashkenazi Jews on both of her patients, she said yes.
 To her, it seemed like a game that people often take online.
+However, according to The Doe, DNA tests are much more than that – they can help reveal family secrets!

 A few months later, when the results came, she was more than surprised.
 It turned out that she was only half Eastern European Ashkenazi.
 It changed everything she knew about herself.
 In addition, a person she knew nothing about is her first cousin.
 But the biggest enlightening is that her beloved father, who died in a car accident when she was 23, wasn’t actually her biological father.